eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL_SOURCE_DISTRIBUTION.txt

 3. Install mercurial version control system on your machine if not already installed.

+   aptitude show mercurial
+   ...and if State: not installed...
-   sudo aptitude install mercurial
+   sudo apt-get install install mercurial

    or equivalent package installation procedure on your linux distribution.

-4. Install Go 1.0 or higher (from golang.org)
+4. Install Go 1.0 or higher (from golang.org). binary distribution is available for some linuxes including Ubuntu.
+Or install and build the Go source distribution.

 5. Install the gosqlite package into the Go environment.

    go get code.google.com/p/gosqlite/sqlite

-6. Choose where you will create your mercurial repository
+6. Choose where you will create your mercurial repository for relish

    You will probably want to have your relish root i.e. relish home directory be one of the standard locations.
 Several standard locations are recognized by the relish tools, so that if you